GithubApres/python-api-challenge/README.md

 VacationPY script , and tried variety of selection criteria for nice weather , but did not have great success in finding hotels within 10000 meters of city location .
+Also function in WeathePy for regression maps did not have annotate code since integer error was triggered when added to function script .
 Alessia Presotto